minprog/prog-project/10 Milestones/10 Project Proposal/10 Proposal.md

 - There is a clearly defined problem that some people have, which an app or visualization can solve particularly well.
 - There is a lack of knowledge or understanding that an interactive visualization is particularly suited to remedy.

-In both cases, you should be able to define a target audience who have specific interests that are relevent to your project.
+In both cases, you should be able to define a target audience who have specific interests that are relevant to your project.
 Include that, too.

 In total, keep the problem statement to 4 lines of text.